codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/pipeline-settings.md

 max-width="60%"
 %}

-* Creates a _Project rule_ with Read access to this project and projects tagged with the team name
+* Creates a _Project rule_ for the team with Read access to this project, and other projects tagged with the team name

 {% include image.html
 lightbox="true"